 - Letter of recommendation from a teacher/professor in an academic area

 - Common Application School Report

 Gonzaga's Nursing Program accepts first-year applications only.
-Applicants must choose "Nursing" on their application to be considered.
-Admission to nursing is competitive and we recommend applying Early Action (Nov 15th deadline).
-The Admission Committee will review curriculum carefully and likes to see math and science in the senior year of high school.
+Applicants must choose "nursing" on their application to be considered.
+Admission to nursing is competitive and the Admission Committee will review curriculum carefully, preferring four years of math and science including senior year of high school.
 An understanding of the nursing profession is helpful.

 502 E. Boone Avenue